Ali-Hassan96/ahmed-help/README.md

-# Ahmed Help - Data Pipeline & Analytics Platform
+# thmanyah - Data Pipeline & Analytics Platform

 A complete data pipeline system with PostgreSQL, Redis, Spark, and automated services for data seeding, streaming, analysis, and caching.